 The system onto which you are installing Scalix server is a dedicated messaging server.
 As a result, installing all software during the installation of Red Hat Linux can severely reduce overall system performance and can interfere with the efficiency, security, and scalability of the e-mail server.
 Scalix recommends installing the package groups listed as follows.
-With the exception of Tomcat and JRE, these package groups contain all the required packages (RPMs) along with their respective software dependencies.
+These package groups contain all the required packages (RPMs) along with their respective software dependencies.